Tony Orlando and Dawn: Later career

 They re-formed in 1988 for a five-week tour that wound up lasting into 1993, with Vincent's sister Pamela Vincent stepping in whenever Hopkins was fulfilling her acting/television obligations.

-Orlando is still a popular appearance performer on tour regularly with the Lefty Brothers and Toni Wine.
+Until 2024, Orlando was still a popular appearance performer on tour regularly with The Lefty Brothers and Toni Wine.
 Hopkins made a very successful acting career for herself in series such as Bosom Buddies, Gimme a Break, Family Matters, Half & Half, and Are We There Yet?

-The Vincent sisters continue a prolific career as session singers.
+The Vincent sisters continue a career as session singers.
 A DVD compilation from the variety series was released in 2005 along with the group's catalog of albums on CD.
 Tony Orlando & Dawn released A Christmas Reunion that same year.
-Publicity events for those releases marked the first time Hopkins, and both Vincent sisters appeared onstage together.
+Publicity events for those releases marked the first time Hopkins and both Vincent sisters appeared onstage together.
 Toni Wine also participated in those shows.
 The group was inducted into the Vocal Group Hall of Fame in 2008.

-Tony Orlando and Dawn occasionally reunite for television and benefit performances.
 In 2009, Joyce Vincent joined Scherrie Payne and Lynda Laurence's Former Ladies of the Supremes' group.
-She continues to tour and perform to audiences all over the world.

 Tony Orlando, Telma Hopkins, and Joyce Vincent reunited again in 2015 for the sold-out "Tony Orlando and Dawn: To Be with You Again" tour and appeared at Chiller Theatre in Parsippany, NJ, and again for a successful Christmas tour in late-2018.
 Telma Hopkins and Joyce Vincent joined Tony Orlando on stage at his final (retirement) concert on March 22, 2024 at Mohegan Sun Arena in Uncasville, Connecticut.